pxtha/portfolio/content/blog/clean-coder/index.md

 ## Introduction

-In this blog series, I will be documenting my journey of becoming a clean coder.
-As a developer, I am excited to share my experiences, challenges, and learnings with you.
-In this first blog post, I will discuss how I am preparing my knowledge to start the project.
+ As a developer, I'm excited to share my experiences, challenges, and learnings with you.
+In this first blog post, I will discuss how I am preparing my knowledge on how to become a professional developer

 ## The story

 The idea for becoming a professional coder came to me while I was reading the book Clean Coder by Robert C. Martin.
 He explains his expectation for a professional programmer on management interactions, time management, pressure, on collaboration, and on the choice of tools to use.
-The book inspired me to become a better developer
+The book inspired me to become a better developer, let's  begin with the concepts

-## Where to start

-To begin my journey of becoming a professional coder, these are concept i learned from the book:
 ## Professionalism
 - Greate power comes with greate responsibility, professionalism is all about taking responsibility.
 - How to taking responsibility: